[Note: Scroll down for the latest in Legal Tech Products and Services Spotlight section.]

 This section will serve to highlight various tech products and services on an informative, caveat emptor

 basis.
 Though a product or service may be discussed here, such should not be construed as the LSBA's recommendation, endorsement or review of the product or service (although occasionally, links to reviews by others may be included).
+Keep in mind that prices cited may often be lower than stated.

 "PDF," an acronym for "portable document format," allows a document to be presented or sent in a manner independent of the application software, hardware or operating system that created it.
 In the early 90s, Adobe Systems created the first PDF program, officially releasing a free "read only" program with which most of us are familiar.
 While the "read only" feature remains free, manipulation of PDF documents (i.e., cutting and pasting from a PDF document, converting a PDF document to WORD, etc.) requires additional tools.
 Here are two companies which offer products for this: